 For example, if a job processes only one SQL Server, the repository will contain a number of .VLB files for it (a so-called chain).

-As described in the section above, during database log backup ('child') job session, transaction log backup is performed by native means of the SQL Server and stored as .BAK file to a temporary folder on the SQL Server VM guest file system.
-Then Veeam copies .BAK file to the current .VLB in the repository.
-When the new 'parent' job session starts, another .VLB is created, and the .BAK files that appear after that will be stored there during the 'child' job session.
+As described in the section above, during database log backup (child) job session, transaction log backup is performed by native means of the SQL Server and stored as .BAK file to a temporary folder in the SQL Server VM guest file system.
+Then Veeam Backup & Replication copies .BAK file to the current .VLB in the repository.
+When the new parent job session starts, another .VLB is created, and the .BAK files that appear after that will be stored there during the child job session.
 The resulting chain of .VLBs will look like shown below, depicted for a single SQL Server VM1:

-In the Veeam backup management console this number of restore points for the log backup job can be seen in the Restore Points column of the preview pane.
+In the Veeam Backup & Replication console this number of restore points for the log backup job can be seen in the Restore Points column of the preview pane.